HaKai-2062/Ray-Tracing/README.md

 Initially, [Ray Tracing in One Weekend series](https://raytracing.github.io/) was followed but it was not good enough for real time application .
 It is a good resource nonetheless and was very helpful for setting up material system without pre-requisite knowledge about the subject matter.

 ## Key features
+- Multithreading is supported but it can peak cpu usage by saturating the available cpu cores.
 - Three types of materials are supported: Lambertian, Metal and Dielectric.
 - The name for their base/solid color is called as Albedo.
 - Lambertian has most roughness and are non metallic.
 - Metals can have roughnesses that dictate the amount of scatter they produce when a light ray hits the surface.
 - Dielectric material can reflect and refract light.
 They let light pass through them and have concepts like Total Internal Reflection.
 Typically, a change in medium occurs so a refractive index is needed.
 FresnelSchlick approximates whether reflection or refraction can occur.
 - Another subtype of materials is called Emissivity which means that objects can emit their own light instead of relying on sky color for contribution in lighting the scene.